fox-it/dissect-docs/docs/source/supported-targets.rst

      - :class:`here <dissect.volume.disk.schemes.mbr.MBR>`

 Besides the standard partition tables used in most computer systems.
-Dissect supports various other systems that do something similar.
-These are volume systems used fo RAID configurations or logical volumes that span multiple disks.
+Dissect supports volume systems used for RAID configurations or logical volumes that span multiple disks.

 .. seealso::